 No fish habitat is located on the Site.
-The pond located on adjacent lands provides direct fish habitat.
-A 30 m waterbody setback will be applied to this feature to protect fish and fish habitat.
-It is recommended that the lands on Site within the 30 m setback to the pond be revegetated with native trees and herbaceous plants to enhance the ecological form and function of the setback.
+The pond and Mill Pond located on adjacent lands provides direct fish habitat.
+A 30 m waterbody setback will be applied to these features to protect fish and fish habitat.
+It is recommended that the lands on Site within the 30 m waterbody setback to the pond be revegetated with native trees and herbaceous plants to enhance the ecological form and function of the setback.
 The native plantings should be designed to facilitate future maintenance of the stormwater pond on the Site.
 A Restoration and Planting Plan should be developed during the Detailed Design to enhance the 30 m waterbody setback based on soil/sun conditions and native shoreline species.